Why would you need a guide for hiring a web developer? Why would you need to hire a web developer in the first place?

 Now that you are clear on the kind of website you want or the changes you need to your existing site, it’s time to think about what kind of web developer you need to hire.
 The term “web developer” in reality covers different skills and job descriptions.

 First of all:

 A designer is a person who comes up with the look of a website and creates assets like images, icons, etc. Their expertise is in Photoshop and other graphic design programs.
 A pure graphic designer doesn’t actually implement the site.
 Instead, they prepare a representation of what it will look like in the end.
 Someone else will make the actual website based on it.

 A developer is a person who writes code.
-That means, they can get into your site and edit files to make changes or create an entire site from scratch.
+Meaning, they can get into your site and edit files to make changes or create an entire site from scratch.
 They also work with code editors and other development-related tools.